top of page

 Embarking on a psilocybin retreat can be a deeply transformative experience, opening the door to powerful insights, emotional release, and new perspectives.

-If you're new to this journey, it helps to understand how to prepare for a psilocybin retreat before entering the experience.
+If you're new to this journey, it also helps to understand how to prepare for a psilocybin retreat, as preparation and integration work hand in hand.

 Why Psilocybin Integration Matters